lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-5. Check for another image by retrieving it, if there is nothing to retrieve then wait for a key press if the command line parameter "-no_wait" was not used.
+5. A check is made to see if there is another image to process.
+If there is nothing to retrieve then a key press is waited for if the command line parameter "-no_wait" was not used.

 ```cpp
     // end of file, for single frame file, like image we just keep it displayed to let user check what was shown